bagder/http2-explained/en/part6.md

 it.
 Sure, you can often (but not always) disconnect the TCP connection, but that comes at the cost of having to negotiate a new TCP handshake again.

-A better solution would be to just stop the message and start a new.
+A better solution would be to just stop the message and start anew.
 This can be done with http2's RST_STREAM frame which will help prevent wasted bandwidth and the need to tear down connections.

 ## 6.7.
 Server push